Introduction :

 initgraph(&graphic_driver, &graphic_mode, "//turboc3/bgi");

-Here, the DETECT parameter automatically detects the graphics driver, graphic_mode sets the graphics mode to default and the last parameter for the path to the bgi file tells the compiler to use the bgi path of pc.
+Here, the DETECT parameter automatically detects the graphics driver (graphic_driver), graphic_mode sets the graphics mode to default.
+The last parameter is the path to the BGI file of your PC.
+It tells the compiler where the BGI file on your PC is located.
+You have to set the BGI path of initgraph() function.
+To set the BGI path of initgraph() function, you need to provide the path to the BGI driver file on your PC.

-After initializing graphics, you can use functions such as line(), circle(), rectangle() to draw various shapes and figures on the screen.
+After initializing graphics mode, you can use functions such as line(), circle(), rectangle() etc. Using these functions, you can draw various shapes and figures on the graphics screen.
+You can use setbkcolor() and setcolor() functions to set the background and drawing color respectively.

 After you have finished drawing graphics by different functions of graphics.h library, you need to close graphics by calling the closegraph() function.
-Here getch() use for take a character before close the graphics.
+Here, I use getch() function to take a character before close the graphics program.

-You can copy the below code and paste in your file of turbo C++ to see the output.
+You can copy the below code and paste it in your file of Turbo C++ to see the output.

 /*Develop by Puskar Jasu*/